snok/container-retention-policy/README.md

 How many versions to keep no matter what.
 Defaults to 0, meaning all versions older than the `cut-off` date may be deleted.

 Setting this to a larger value ensures that the specified number of recent versions are always retained, regardless of their age.
 Useful for images that are not updated very often.

+If used together with `filter-tags` parameter, `keep-at-least` number of image tags will be skipped from the resulting filtered set, which makes it possible to apply different retention policies based on image tag format.

 ## untagged-only